HighCapable/YukiHookAPI/docs-source/src/en/config/xposed-using.md

 :::

+#### isUsingXposedModuleStatus Parameter

+`isUsingXposedModuleStatus` determines whether the automatic builder generates relevant code for status functions such as Xposed Module activation, this feature is enabled by default.

+After generation, you will be able to use the related functions of `YukiHookAPI.Status` in the Module App's process.

+If you do not want to generate related code, you can manually turn off this feature, which will only take effect for the Module App's process.

 #### isUsingResourcesHook Parameter

-`isUsingResourcesHook` determines whether the automatic builder generates relevant code for the Resources Hook, This feature is not enabled by default.
+`isUsingResourcesHook` determines whether the automatic builder generates relevant code for the Resources Hook, this feature is not enabled by default.

 By default the generated entry class will look like this.